ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 document compiles using GitHub Actions; students should write the entirety of their document using the `abstract.md` and `thesis.md` files.
 The template contains more specific details about using the template.
-The remainder of this README considers the process of publishing the document via GitHub Actions.
+The remainder of this README overview the project's requirements and the process of publishing the document via GitHub Actions.

 ## Overview